therekrab/blur/readme.md

 This means that even the server itself cannot read the messages you send on it.
 * Local servers.
 Blur is built for those that cannot rely on anybody else to run a secure server.
 Even though the server cannot read messages, it still can keep a record of connections.
-So if have to rely on full anonimity, why not run the server yourself?
+So if you have to rely on full anonimity, why not run the server yourself?
 And it's easy too.
 Blur has a built in server mode that enables it to run as a server rather than a client.
 * Portable.
 Blur is just a single binary once compiled.
 This means that after